pschiffmann/react-rfcs/text/0000-use-for-each.md

 this a breaking change?
 Can we write a codemod?
 Should we coordinate with other projects or libraries?

-The `uesForEach()` hook allows to
+The `uesForEach()` Hook allows to

 # How we teach this

-The `useForEach()` hook is a continuation of two established concepts in React: keys and hook composition.
+The `useForEach()` Hook is a continuation of two established concepts in React: keys and Hook composition.

 It is an advanced concept, and fits well as its own sub-page in the [Escape Hatches](https://react.dev/learn/escape-hatches) chapter.
 , lifting state up, and synchronizing with effects.